 Any type of accident can cause a catastrophic injury that has a life-changing effect on a victim’s health and finances.
 Accidents may even cause permanent disabilities that affect your ability to work or even care for yourself.

 If someone’s negligence caused the catastrophic injury, you have options.
-An injury claim can provide resources to help you or a loved one get medical treatment, therapy, and medication.
+A personal injury claim can provide resources to help you or a loved one get medical treatment, therapy, and medication.
 Accident victims who suffer disabling injuries can even get compensation for lost income to pay for living expenses and caretakers.

 Every catastrophic injury case is different.
 You need a Bronx catastrophic injury attorney who understands the challenges you face and can fight for the resources you need to meet those challenges.

-Contact The Law Offices of Ivan M. Diamond for a free case evaluation—and speak to our Bronx personal injury lawyers to learn about your legal rights and the options you have to pursue fair injury compensation.
+Contact Ivan Diamond Bronx Personal Injury Attorney for a free case evaluation—and speak to our Bronx personal injury lawyers to learn about your legal rights and the options you have to pursue fair injury compensation.

 Catastrophic Injury Definitions